Work

 Overview

-This project focused on the Authenticate + Pay experience for Verizon’s value brands, supporting both new and existing prepaid customers as they accessed their accounts and refilled service.
+I led the redesign of the Authenticate + Pay experience for Verizon’s value brands, supporting prepaid customers as they accessed their accounts and refilled service.
+A large portion of payments occurred in-store using physical cash-based PIN cards, creating a disconnect between in-person and digital account management.

 Problem